HaramJawad/Weather-App-Using-HTML-CSS-JS/README.md

 Enter the name of a city in the search bar.
 Click Search.
 See the current weather and forecast.
 Change units from the dropdown if needed.

 TECH STACK:
-HTML5 for structure, CSS3 for styling and responsive design, JavaScript for fetching data from WeatherAPI and updating UI dynamically.
+HTML5 for structure, CSS3 for styling, JavaScript for fetching data from WeatherAPI and updating UI dynamically.

 API USED:
 WeatherAPI – Free plan for getting weather data.